schitresh/computer_science/networks/L2_data_link_layer/3_multiple_access_control.md

 - Pure Aloha
   - Station waits for an acknowledgement after sending data
   - If acknowledgement is not received within the alotted time
-    - Then the station wait for a random amount of time (backoff time)
+    - Then the station waits for a random amount of time (backoff time)
     - And then re-sends the data
   - The probability of collision decreases
     - Since different stations wait for different amount of time